 D.1.2.
-Financial assets at FV through P&L and Available-for-sale investments usines s a nd perfo rmance ystem of go verna nce
+Financial assets at FV through P&L and Available-for-sale investments

-In the Solvency II balance sheet, investments are reported at market value which represents a valuation difference of EUR 2.677 million with BE GAAP, the main differences are explained as follows:
+In the Solvency II balance sheet, investments are reported at market value which represents a valuation difference of EUR 1,362 million with BE GAAP, the main differences are explained as follows:

 - Under BE GAAP bonds are valued at amortized cost (reimbursement value at maturity date).
-Indications for a more permanent decrease in value of the investments will lead to an impairment, under Solvency II the valuation is at market value. - Shares are valued at cost, indications for a more permanent decrease of value will be evaluated and can lead to an impairment whilst the valuation under Solvency II is market value based. - Perpetual loans are valued at Locom under BE GAAP against market value under Solvency II. - Loans and mortgages are generally valued on their nominal value minus the reimbursements, taken into account corrections for the doubtful and uncertain debtors. - investment in the shareholders capital of the real estate entity within the group.
+Indications for a more permanent decrease in value of the investments will lead to an impairment, under Solvency II the valuation is at market value. - Shares are valued at cost, indications for a more permanent decrease of value will be evaluated and can lead to an impairment whilst the valuation under Solvency II is market value based. - Perpetual loans are valued at Locom2 under BE GAAP against market value under Solvency II. - Loans and mortgages are generally valued on their nominal value minus the reimbursements, taken into account corrections for the doubtful and uncertain debtors. - Investment in the shareholders capital of the real estate entity within the group.
 This investment is booked in the BE GAAP balance sheet at acquisition value, under Solvency II this is recognized as investment in associates according to the equity valuation method.